architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 arc sandbox
 ```

->  [`arc sandbox`](/docs/en/reference/cli/sandbox) spins up a local web server with all the resources defined in your `app.arc` file, emulating a suite of AWS features.
+>  [`arc sandbox`](/docs/en/reference/cli/sandbox) spins up a local web server with all the resources defined in manifest, emulating a suite of AWS features.

 Checkout [a complete example project for working locally](https://github.com/architect-examples/arc-example-working-locally).